atlaste/povray/README.md

 --------------------------------------

 The API for this extension will closely follow the POV-Ray documentation.
-The only namespace you ever need is the 'povclr' namespace.
+The only namespace you ever need is the 'povray' namespace.

 When built and installed via the means provided in the source tree, all versions of POV-Ray come with documentation.
 For the Unix build, this is in the form of a